MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/move-to-winrt-from-csharp.md

 - [**Port the language projection**](#port-the-language-projection).
 The Windows Runtime (WinRT) is *projected* into various programming languages.
 Each of those language projections is designed to feel idiomatic to the programming language in question.
 For C#, some Windows Runtime types are projected as .NET types.
 So for example you'll be translating [**System.Collections.Generic.IReadOnlyList\<T\>**](/dotnet/api/system.collections.generic.ireadonlylist-1) back to [**Windows.Foundation.Collections.IVectorView\<T\>**](/uwp/api/windows.foundation.collections.ivectorview-1).
 Also in C#, some Windows Runtime operations are projected as convenient C# language features.
 An example is that in C# you use the `+=` operator syntax to register an event-handling delegate.
 So you'll be translating language features such as that back to the fundamental operation that's being performed (event registration, in this example).
 - [**Port language syntax**](#port-language-syntax).
 Many of these changes are simple mechanical transforms, replacing one symbol for another.
 For example, changing dot (`.`) to double-colon (`::`).
 - [**Port language procedure**](#port-language-procedure).
 Some of these can be simple, repetitive changes (such as `myObject.MyProperty` to `myObject.MyProperty()`).
 Others need deeper changes (for example, porting a procedure that involves the use of **System.Text.StringBuilder** to one that involves the use of **std::wostringstream**).
-- [**Porting tasks that are specific to C++/WinRT**](#porting-tasks-that-are-specific-to-cwinrt).
+- [**Porting-related tasks that are specific to C++/WinRT**](#porting-related-tasks-that-are-specific-to-cwinrt).
 Certain details of the Windows Runtime are taken care of impliclicly by C#, behind the scenes.
 Those details are done explicitly in C++/WinRT.
 An example is that you use an `.idl` file to define your runtime classes.

 The rest of this topic is structured according to that taxonomy.